ssocean/PyBiblion/README.md

 - **Extensibility**: The code is structured clearly, making it easy for other researchers to modify and extend according to their needs.

 ## News and Updates
-* 2024.04.25 🔥 We've got the latest Langchain framework and OpenAI 1.0 version on board now, making everything GPT-related run smoother and faster.
+* 2024.04.25 🔥 We've integrated the popular Langchain (with OpenAI 1.0 version enabled) into our framework, making everything GPT-related run smoother and faster.
+Now, you can calculate our metrics with only **one line of code**!!!
+Just kick off with `S2paper('INPUT TITLE HERE').TNCSI`.

 ## Installation

 This project is implemented in Python.
 To get started, you need to install Python and some dependencies.